raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 ```

 We will edit 5 parts of this file - bitcoind, database (db), API auth, jwt and indexer.
 Change following values for each part of the file.
-Values have to be inside single quotes `'abc'` and you use your corresponding password
+Values have to be inside single quotes `'abc'` and use your corresponding password
-instead of "[ X ] PASSWORD"
+instead of [ X ] PASSWORD

 * Find and edit these lines inside "bitcoind" part to following values